 After his mother and several relatives were diagnosed with type 2 diabetes, Suneil decided to become an endocrinologist so he could do something to help.
 He holds the Gerold Grodsky, PhD/JAB Chair in Diabetes Research at the University of California San Francisco where he’s a core faculty member in the world-class UCSF Diabetes Center.

-He has taught medical students, residents and clinical endocrinology fellows the fundamentals of diabetes and its prevention for nearly a decade as an attending physician at the San Francisco General Hospital.
-He also regularly volunteers at the American Diabetes Association.
+As an attending physician at the Zuckerberg San Francisco General Hospital, he’s taught medical students, residents and clinical endocrinology fellows the fundamentals of diabetes prevention for more than a decade.
+He is a member of the American Society for Clinical Investigation (ASCI) and regularly volunteers at the American Diabetes Association.

 Suneil regularly plays in a local softball league and loves spending time with his family–especially watching and coaching his kids’ sporting events.